Franco, An Italian Born Artist

-Franco died on April 14, 2020 in Stamford, Connecticut of prostate cancer.
-He left behind many admirers of his beautiful artwork, and most importantly, a loving family, including a wife and son.
+Sadly, Franco Accornero died on April 14, 2020, in Stamford, Connecticut of prostate cancer.
+Left behind would be many admirers of his beautiful artwork.
+Most importantly, he is missed by his loving family, including a wife and son.